-Theory of IR spectroscopy (revision of the basic concepts ; Applications of IR spectroscopy in structural elucidation of organic compounds (various functional classes to be considered)
+Theory of electronic and IR spectroscopy (revision of the basic concepts).
+Application of electronic and IR spectroscopy in structural elucidation of organic compounds (various functional classes to be considered).

-3. NMR Spectroscopy
+2. NMR Spectroscopy

-Principles of NMR, instrumentation, chemical shift- (revision of the basic concepts); Interpretation of PMR spectra. a) Coupling constants and AB, AMX and ABX spin systems. b) Nuclear Overhauser effect and its applications. c) shift reagents.

-CMR spectroscopy a) Double resonance and decoupling b) chemical shifts in CMR C0 interpretation of CMR spectra of organic compounds
+Principles of NMR, instrumentation, chemical shift- (revision of the basic concepts); Interpretation of PMR spectra. a) Coupling constants and AB, AMX and ABX spin systems. b) Double resonance and decoupling, c) Nuclear Overhauser effect and its applications. d) Shift reagents a) Chemical shifts in CMR, interpretation of CMR spectra of organic compounds.